python-edu/accuracy_checker/README.md

 ## Manual installation
-To install the script manually, download the latest version of the script (`accuracy-latest.whl`) file from the `wheels` directory or use the `RAW URL` address directly.
+To install the script manually, download the latest version of the script (`accuracy-latest-0.0.0-py3-none-any.whl`) file from the `wheels` directory or use the `RAW URL` address directly.

    ```bash
      -:$ # 1.
 Create a virtual environment, e.g.: